andrey-krasivichev/ProcessManager/README.md

 # Uninstall notes
 Privileged Helper tool is installed with root rights.
 To uninstall it - remove helper '.plist' file from Library/LaunchDaemons/

-And kill current launched helper tool process via Activity Monitor
+Also kill current launched helper tool process via Activity Monitor